 Last Sunday we were cycling from Padua to Carbonerra (the town’s name is sadly not connected to Spaghetti Carbonara, we checked).
 Plenty of other cyclists were taking the beautiful cycling path in between these two towns also.
 We stopped to have a cold drink at a little wooden bar along the way as it was well above 30 degrees that day.
 As we got back to our bikes an Italian couple was closely studying our bike setup.
 We had a chat with them and they told us that they are planning to cycle the way of St. James in Spain with their electric bikes.
 We bumped into them again a bit later down the track.
 Ciro tried out Matts bike with all the heavy luggage and I didn’t say no to a ride a on Bianca’s super light and fast electric bike.

 We said goodbye again and found them waiting for us two minutes later.
-“We have to go the same direction, why don’t we ride together for a bit?”.
+“We have to go the same direction, why don’t we ride together for a bit?” they said.
 As we rode along we got hungry and ended up having Pizza at one of their favourite Pizzerias in their home town.
 I will not even try to describe how good the pizza was.
 When we wanted to pay they both grinned and said it was already done.
 They insisted to accompany us to the neighbouring town where we had organised a host for the night.
 We searched for the house of our host for over an hour.
 Ciro and Bianca did not leave our side until we arrived at our destination.
 Again we were mind blown from all the kindness.

 We both can’t believe with how much generosity people treat us at the moment.
 Sure, there are also old ladys who swear at us in Italian when we ride over a cross walk and cars that horn because we take too much room on the road.
 But these are the exceptions.
 Whenever we tell people that we are on a bike touring trip from Switzerland to Australia they get excited.
 Most of them don’t believe us at first, second and third but once they do they all support our journey in some way.
 The four stories above are only examples.
 People give us smiles on the way everyday.
 A man opened up the supermarket in his lunch break only because we were hungry and another guy opened up his Pizzeria earlier than scheduled to make a Pizza for us.
 Crazy.
 We are very thankful for all these generous gestures.
 We both had made a point to ourselves to return these favours to strangers, travellers and to people in need.